 (a) Basis of Presentation

-The accounting policies of the Foundation conform to U.S. generally accepted accounting principles.
+The accounting policies of the Foundation conform to U.S. generally accepted accounting principles with U.S. generally accepted accounting principles as promulgated by the Governmental Accounting Standards Board (GASB).

 Net position is classified into the following categories: